 A final area which has attracted a great deal of interest is that of epigenetics.
 This is the theory that environmental experiences cause the release of chemicals which either activate or suppress certain genes.
 There is some evidence that this pattern of chemicals can be passed down the germline to the next generation, although most of the evidence for this is in experiments performed on non-human mammals (Roth, 2014).

 It should be stressed that epigenetics cannot solve the Missing Heritability problem.
 It is essentially a mechanism by which the environment causes outcomes through activation or suppression of genes.
 For example, there is considerable evidence for hypermethylation of key genes in adults who were abused as children and have developed psychiatric conditions (Roth, 2014, p.
 1281).
-Methylation is a chemical process which can suppress or activate genes.
+Methyl is a chemical group which can inactivate genes.

 Contrary to some of the claims made for epigenetics, it is not evidence for the argument that psychiatric outcomes are caused by both genes and environment, the “bit of both” theory.
 In the epigenetic studies, it is primarily the presence of childhood maltreatment or adult stress which is the causal factor, not variations in genes.
 As such, it is an account of how maltreatment or stress can affect outcomes, a mechanism no different in kind from the considerable evidence that these adversities can cause changes in key neurotransmitters or hormones.
 For example, cortisol regulation is strongly affected by adversities, resulting in psychiatric problems (eg. reviewed by Hunter, Minnis and Wilson, 2011).